It provides wonderful privacy and can be grown to be several feet tall!

 Northern Privet Hedge fast-growing shrub is also salt-resistant.

-Another characteristic which makes the Northern Privet Hedge useful as a hedge in a densely populated area is the ability to fill in when pruned properly.
+Another characteristic which makes the Northern Privet Hedge useful as a hedge in a densely populated area is the ability to fill in when appropriately pruned.
 With a potential growth rate of 3 feet per year, the shrub can reach a mature height upwards of 15 feet and 8 feet wide, and the dense leave provide a natural fence of privacy from a bustling city street.
-The privet hedge can be pruned and shaped to the desired effect and should be done just after flowering.
+The privet hedge can be pruned and shaped to the desired effect and should do just after flowering.
 The deciduous bush is seen flowering around late spring or early summer, usually in June, sometimes accompanied by a distinguishable smell.
 A more distinct characteristic of this plant, versus other everyday neighborhood shrubs, is that they produce blackberries, preceded by white flowers.
-Privets will have different characteristics depending on the zone in which they’re grown.
-They can sometimes be seen with gray-green spots and creamy edges.
+Privets will have different characteristics depending on the zone in which grown; sometimes seen with gray-green spots and creamy edges.
 Their list of qualities, along with their affordability, have made privet hedges a top landscaping choice.

 Northern Privet Hedge is commonly used in landscape design eliminating the need for a fence.